Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 There are several important points to consider:
   * Previously defined Readers and Writers for dealing with Shapes only, whether Standard or Advanced, remain unchanged in their form and in their dependencies.
 In addition, functions other than mapping are also unchanged.
   * XDE provides mapping with data other than Shapes.
-Names, Colors, Layers, GD&T, Clipping planes, Views, Validation Properties (Centroid, Volume, Area), and Assembly Structure are hierarchic with rigid motion.
+Names, Colors, Layers, GD\&T, Clipping planes, Views, Validation Properties (Centroid, Volume, Area), and Assembly Structure are hierarchic with rigid motion.
 Currently, Clipping planes and Views writing supported for XBF format only.
   * XDE mapping is relevant for use within the Advanced level of Data Exchanges, rather than Standard ones, because a higher level of information is better suited to a higher quality of shapes.
 In addition, this allows to avoid the multiplicity of combinations between various options.
 Note that this choice is not one of architecture but of practical usage and packaging.
   * Reader and Writer classes for XDE are generally used like those for Shapes.
 However, their use is adapted to manage a Document rather than a Shape.